Owez/ogdelt/README.md

 # OGDELT

-OGDELT is simplified GDELT, complete with bindings and a specification.
+OGDELT is simplified GDELT.
+This project contains a language-abstract specification, as well as official implementations.

 ## Bindings